Marco98/rofi-mpc/README.md

 # rofi-mpc
 Fast graphical Rofi-Interface for contolling MPD
+now in the AUR! *aur/rofi-mpc*
 ## Features
 #### Current list of features:
 * Volume Control